-In March 2020, in response to the global Coronavirus disease pandemic, a consortium including The White House released an Open Research Dataset (CORD-19) along with a call to arms to the tech community to help uncover insights and answer high-priority scientific questions related to COVID-19.
-This call asked for researchers around the world to apply or develop techniques to analyse and study a large collection of COVID-19 publication data which has been made open access to help the scientific community.
+In March 2020, in response to the global Coronavirus disease pandemic, a consortium including The White House released an Open Research Dataset (CORD-19) along with a call to arms to the tech community to help uncover insights and answer high-priority scientific questions related to Covid-19.
+This call asked for researchers around the world to apply or develop techniques to analyze and study a large collection of Covid-19 publication data which has been made open access to help the scientific community.
 The original datasets can be accessed on Kaggle.

 TERMite was able to identify and annotate over 45 million entities consisting of 62,746 unique ontology concepts.
 As can be observed in the table below, many of the drugs found both in March and more recently have been heavily investigated by researchers around the world for their use as either a treatment (e.g. Hydroxychloroquine, Ribavirin) or considering if they may play a role in poorer clinical outcome (e.g. Angiotensin).